avengersassemble/learn-python-in-penthouse/README.md

 # learn-python-in-penthouse
-This repository contains resources to learn python.
+This repository contains resources to learn python. - where are the resources :p

 ## Collaborators:
 1. Varun Jain